RattleSN4K3/UT3-Snippet-Mutator-Weapons-AddNew/README.md

 - Start the level in PIE mode (_Build_>_Play Level_ or rightclick `Play From Here`)
 - A map profile is automatically saved

 You can also use the console command `mutate SaveWeapons` in the PIE session to save the map profile.
-You can also append a map name to the command to save the map profile data to a different map profile with a custom name.
+This requires to have the mutator activated (placed in the level).
+You can append a map name to the command to save the map profile data to a different map profile with a custom name.

 ```
 mutate SaveWeapons CustomProfileName